*Page contains affiliate links

 Even though some of this is obtained from food, that’s still a fair amount of water to drink on a daily basis.

 And in the Western world, much of this water is likely to come out of a tap.

-However, more and more people are starting to question what is in tap water supplies and asking questions such as:
+However, more and more people are starting to question what’s in our tap water supplies.

 Drinking Water Quality Regulations

 Water suppliers carry out comprehensive testing and monitoring of water supplies, in line with strict regulations, to ensure drinking water is clean and drinkable at all times.

 These regulations are legally enforceable quality standards laid down by both European Directives and UK legislation.
 Similar regulations are enforced in the US and Canada, as well as in other Westernised countries.

 However, whilst water companies test for a whole range of factors from colour and turbidity to metals such as lead or copper, this does not necessarily mean your tap water is pollutant free.